genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/01_web-training-day1.md

 As explained previously, we have provided a WSL instance with nginx pre-installed and running for this training. nginx is used here as a reverse proxy.
 We're not going to deploy our application to that nginx instance, though; we're going to simply use the local web server initiated by `npm run client:web` command.

-For actual server deployment, these are the steps you'd need:
+For actual server deployment, these are the steps that you need to follow:
 1. Build the project: `npm run build` from the ..client/web folder
 2. Copy the content of the ..client/web/dist/ folder to the root folder of your web server.
 To find the root folder, look in the `root` directive in the server block of nginx.conf file.